nordic-institute/X-Road-development/DEVELOPMENT_MODEL.md

 Items are implemented in sprints using agile software development methods.
 Each sprint, the implemented items are picked from the Product Backlog on top of its stack.
-The development is done by the NIIS’s development teams.
+The development is done by the NIIS’s development teams and the development practices of the NIIS are followed ([Workflow Policy]((WORKFLOW.md)), [NFR](NFR.md)).
 The NIIS is responsible for managing and coordinating the daily work of the development teams.
-The NIIS’s development practices are followed ([Workflow Policy]((WORKFLOW.md)), [NFR](NFR.md)).
-The NIIS is responsible for the whole develop phase.

 In addition, the NIIS members and X-Road community may contribute to the development.
 Also then, the NIIS’s development practices must be followed ([Workflow Policy](WORKFLOW.md), [NFR](NFR.md)).
-The contributions must be approved upfront by the Working Group and they must fulfill the acceptance criteria for contributions.
+The contributions must be approved upfront by the Working Group and they must fulfil the acceptance criteria for contributions.

 ### 2.4 Publish